getian107/rtPRS/README.md

 ## Support

-Please direct any problems or questions to Tian Ge (tge1@mgh.harvard.edu).
+Please direct any problems or questions to Justin Tubbs (jtubbs@mgh.harvard.edu) or Tian Ge (tge1@mgh.harvard.edu).

 ## Toy Example

 Simulated data for chromosome 22 is provided in /toy_data/ to demonstrate the usage of rtPRS-CS.
-It is assumes that a copy of the EUR LD reference panel has been downloaded (see above).
+It assumes that a copy of the EUR LD reference panel has been downloaded (see above).

 1) The first step is to run PRS-CS-auto on the baseline summary statistics to obtain starting estimates of the SNP weights (baseline_pst_eff_a1_b0.5_phiauto_chr22.txt), along with estimates of psi (baseline_pst_psi_a1_b0.5_phiauto_chr22.txt).